-A specific computer virus is often known as the “svchost.exe 4” virus.
+A specific computer virus is often called the “svchost.exe 4” virus.
 It can produce a clicking sound similar to the clicking sound produced by your mouse.
-To ensure that your hosts’ files are okay, you must perform the Windows virus scan or use software like Norton Antivirus.
+To ensure your hosts’ files are okay, perform the Windows virus scan or use software like Norton Antivirus.

 - Go to the start menu and search “Virus threat & protection.”

-- Here perform a “Quick Scan” and ensure that all the threat protection protocols are enabled.
+- Here, perform a “Quick Scan” and enable all the threat protection protocols.

 - If any of these protocols is disabled, enable it immediately.
-Turning them off creates a security breach and allows miscellaneous exe and other files to enter your computer system.
+Turning them off creates a security breach, allowing miscellaneous exe and other files to enter your computer system.

 Replace Mouse or Switches

-As we said, mice with hollow spaces make more clicking sounds than mice with less hollow spaces.
+As we said, mouse with hollow spaces makes more clicking sounds than mouse with fewer hollow spaces.
 It is because this space echoes the mouse click and makes it louder.
-Mice with round and dome-like designs often contain that hollow space.
+Mouse with round and dome-like designs often contain that hollow space.

 It is very simple to solve this issue if you have a specific screwdriver to open your PC mouse and a small piece of soft foam or thick cloth.
 Of course, you need to open your mouse casing carefully first.
-Afterward, you should find hollow spaces around the buttons where you can stick these small foam pieces using simple adhesive or glue.
+Afterward, you should find hollow spaces around the buttons to stick these small foam pieces using simple adhesive or glue.